Mohith202/Image_abstracter/README.md

 To commence, you must install the Remove library.
 To do this, enter the following command: **"!pip install rembg."** Once the library is installed, you can use it to remove objects from an image.

-we simply pass the image to remove library abd gives a updated image and we store it.
+we simply pass the image to remove library and gives a updated image and we store it.

 It is a simple way but we can do it in more professional way by argumented the image and then train it on U-Net architecture of segmentation method. the code is in U-Net arch file.